 - Who is it for?: Nearly any property will benefit from this service.
-It is especially effective for new properties, properties who have changed or are changing name/address/phone/website, those with low distribution or accuracy scores (we can provide), and those who are consistently not showing up in the "3 pack" map results in Google.
+It is especially effective for new properties, properties who have changed or are changing name/address/phone/website, those with low distribution or accuracy scores (we can provide), and those who are consistently not showing up in the "4 pack" hotel search map results in Google.

 - How does it work?: We optimize your Google MyBusiness listing, then use that optimized listing to update a network of 3rd party sites and data services that Google uses to verify your information and determine its accuracy and trustworthiness.
 The full update process typically takes 4-8 weeks.

 - What can I expect?
 After we launch the program, we will provide a status, any needed action items or next steps about 30 days later.
 It may take a few iterations of actions to finish the process.